olgatim/testnetlify/README.md

 ### Testing Pull requests

 Each pull request will run some checks and create a new preview of the changes that can be access by clicking on the Github pull request status section.

-### Testing master branch

-The site should automatically deploy to [https://priceless-jackson-d459b0.netlify.com/](https://priceless-jackson-d459b0.netlify.com/) when you push to master.